 Leaving reasonable suspicion totally up to police officers' intuition allows for institutional racism (racism expressed through habit, not merely intent) to rear its ugly head, and predictably, the policy has disastrous results for people of color.
 86% of those stopped and frisked in New York City were black and Latino, and 88% of all stop and frisk encounters did not result in an arrest or a court summons.
 In other words, this is a failure of a policy even disregarding ethical or constitutional objections.

 From a constitutional perspective, the policy is a blatant violation of the Fourth Amendment, which protects people from unreasonable searches and seizures.
 Stopping and frisking an individual largely on account of what an individual looks like is the very definition of an unreasonable search and seizure.
 There are two ways that the policy of stop and frisk could be seen as constitutional.
 The first is if you really believe that people of color are inherently more violent and drug prone thus ought to be subjected to stop and frisk at abnormally higher rates.
 The second is if you take the Stephen Colbert approach, which could be characterized as the head-in-the-sand method.
-When faced with overwhelming numbers and statistics, rather than counter the argument, the response this approach typically generates is "you're bring race into this" —
+When faced with overwhelming numbers and statistics, rather than counter the argument, the response this approach typically generates is "you're bring race into this" — as if race was never an issue in the first place.

 Where the mayor and police chief go from here will be interesting to see.
 While there is not going to be a complete stop to the policy as a whole (the judge was careful not to step on a previous Supreme Court ruling), the judge did assign an independent monitor to oversee reforms made to the program.
 Some of the reforms include pilot programs officers wearing body cameras in an effort to record their interactions, as well as community meetings in which local residents provide input on policing strategies.
 It is unclear how successful these reforms will be, but they are clear attempts at breaking the cycle of mistrust that plague communities of color and law enforcement, and that's a pretty important step.